Milk Labels

 Available Documents

-Designed for fast printing of chemical drum and other wide-label applications, count on high-performance when you trust the rugged reliability of this thermal label printer.
-Standard Features Print methods: Thermal transfer or direct thermal Construction: 12-gauge steel frame Single 32 bit More Standard Features 16 MB SDRAM; 8 MB non-volatile Flash memory Automatic media/ribbon […]
+Increase productivity and print high-volume, wide labels on demand or in batch with unmatched performance ideal for compliance, product identification and pallet labeling.
+Standard Features Print methods: Thermal transfer or direct thermal Construction: 12-gauge steel frame Single 32 bit More Standard Features 16 MB SD RAM; 8 MB non-volatile Flash memory Automatic media/ribbon […]

 View Product